franciscotln/cosmology-model-fit/README.md

 # cosmology-model-fit
 Probing variable equation of state for dark energy, for example with this thawing model:
 $$w_{DE}(z) = -1 + \frac{4(1 + w_0)}{1+3(1 + z)^3}$$
-This is the upper limit of thawing quintessence models as described in https://arxiv.org/abs/astro-ph/0505494
+This within the limits of thawing quintessence models as described in https://arxiv.org/abs/astro-ph/0505494 for the considerend range

 ## Necessary packages to run the code in python3
 ```bash